Institute for Research in the Social Sciences

 The California Census Research Data Center (CCRDC)

 The California Census Research Data Center (CCRDC) is a partnership between the U.S. Census Bureau, Stanford University, UCLA and UC Berkeley.
-The Census Research Data Center at IRiSS is one of twelve laboratories nationwide which provide approved researchers with local access to non-public microdata in secure facilities.
-Projects approved by the Census Bureau for research in an RDC may draw upon unpublished microdata from the Census Bureau's economic and demographic surveys and censuses, as well as restricted use data from NCHS and AHRQ.
-Approved projects provide benefits to the Census Bureau, local researchers, and the scientific community.
+The CCRDC at IRiSS is one of twelve laboratories nationwide which provide researchers with local access to non-public microdata in a secure facility.
+Projects approved by the Census Bureau may draw upon microdata from the Census Bureau's economic and demographic surveys and censuses, as well as restricted use data from NCHS and AHRQ.

 Details about the data, proposal process, and RDC network can be found at the Center for Economic Studies (CES) at http://www.census.gov/ces/rdcresearch/index.html.
 Inquiries about CCRDC projects should go to email@example.com.